 - Child-Friendly Spaces and early childhood education for healthy play, learning, and protection

 - Support for education, including school supplies and school feeding programs

 - Humanitarian assistance to South Sudanese refugees in Ethiopia, Uganda, and Kenya

 Here are some highlights from our response to the crisis since it began in December 2013:

 2013 to 2014 — Creating a lifeline for families

-- Work includes health, food security, child protection, water, and education.
+- World Vision’s work includes health, food security, child protection, water, and education.

-- January 2014: First food aid and household supplies delivered to families trapped by conflict at Malakal U.N. site.
+- In January 2014, the first food aid and household supplies are delivered to families trapped by conflict at the Malakal U.N. site.

-- May 2014: Relief goods and Child-Friendly Spaces are provided in three states.
+- In May 2014, relief goods and Child-Friendly Spaces are provided in three states.
 Nutrition programs benefit 36,000 children.

 2015 — Adapting programs to address new needs